 Wilson gave a hesitant nod.
 "Okay."
 He left the office.
-House watched him go, envying the other man the ability to walk wherever he liked without the prospect of Foreman and a pair of cops showing up to haul his ass off to the hoosegow if he so much as put one foot outside his invisible prison walls.
+House watched him go.
+He envied the other man's ability to walk wherever he liked, without the prospect of Foreman and a pair of cops ready to haul his ass off to the hoosegow if he so much as put one foot outside his invisible prison walls.

 The day wound slowly on and ended at last.
-House limped to the elevator to find Wilson waiting.
-They got into the car together, sharing it with a nurse and one of the security guards, who eyed the lump on House's ankle with a slight smirk.
+House limped to the elevator to find Wilson there as well.
+They got into the car together, to share it with a nurse and one of the security guards, who eyed the lump on House's ankle with a slight smirk.
 House resisted the urge to clock the creep in the head with his cane and caught Wilson's warning glance.
-The plea in those brown eyes annoyed him so he looked away, struggling to keep his temper.
+The plea in those brown eyes annoyed him so he looked away as he struggled to keep his temper.

-The drive was accomplished in sullen silence, broken only by Wilson asking "You want the usual?
+The drive was accomplished in sullen silence, broken only when Wilson asked "You want the usual?
 Pizza and beer?"

 "Nope.
 Cheesesteaks, onion rings and beer," House said.